 In gallery view, you can see as many people as fit on your screen.
 The person who is talking has a yellow box around them.
 In speaker view, the screen shows one big image of whoever is talking now.
 But sometimes when someone coughs or laughs loudly, the speaker view will jump to them, and the jumps between people can get disorienting.
 Sometimes, you want to keep the spotlight on a speaker even if other people are making noise or talking briefly.
-To do this, go to the participants list, mouse over their name, and where it says more, choose “spotlight”.
+(This may be especially important if you are recording the meeting for later use – I teach children so I always have the teacher spotlighted, even when children are speaking so that the recording that I share later doesn’t capture any of the children’s images.
+To spotlight someone’s camera, go to the participants list, mouse over their name, and where it says more, choose “spotlight”.
 OR go to their picture and click on the three dots at the top right corner and choose spotlight.

-Recent updates allow you to spotlight multiple people at once – I’ve used this for puppet shows, where you want to see both speakers at once, or for role plays with multiple participants.
+You can also spotlight multiple people at once – I’ve used this for puppet shows, where you want to see both speakers at once, or for role plays with multiple participants.
+Spotlight one, then go to the next person and choose “add spotlight.”
+There’s also “replace spotlight” if you want to take it off one person to put it on another.

 You’ll also see the option to “pin” a video of a participant.
 Any participant can pin someone, and it just pins that person into their main speaker view no matter who is talking.
 Pinning only affects THEIR own personal view of the screen, no one else’s.
 When the host spotlights, it affects what everyone sees.